okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 Generate instances for testing in your Okta Developer Edition org directly from the OIN Wizard.
 The Wizard takes the configuration and test information from your OIN submission and allows you to configure a specific integration instance to your test app.
 You can test your customer admin experience and your end-user sign-in experience with the generated instance flow.

-Okta recommends that you generate an instance for each protocol supported by your integration for testing:
+Okta recommends that you generate an instance for testing each protocol supported by your integration:

 * You must generate separate instances for testing if you support two SSO protocols (one for OIDC and one for SAML).
 The OIN Submission Tester can only test one protocol at a time.
 * If your integration supports SCIM and SSO protocols, then create one instance for SCIM testing and one instance for each SSO protocol testing.

-* If your integration supports SCIM and one SSO protocol, then you can create one instance for testing if your SSO integration doesn't support SSO JIT, and the **Create User** SCIM operation is enabled.
-In this scenario, you can use one instance for SSO testing with the OIN Submission Tester, Runscope CRUD testing, and Okta-SCIM manual integration testing.
+However, there are certain conditions where you can test two protocols on one instance.
+You can create one instance for testing two protocols if your integration meets all of these conditions:

+* Supports SCIM and one SSO protocol
+* Doesn't support SSO JIT
+* Enabled the **Create User** SCIM operation

 There's a maximum of five active instances allowed in a Developer Edition org, so manage your test instances accordingly.
 See [Deactivate an app instance in your org](#deactivate-an-app-instance-in-your-org) to deactivate any instances you aren't using.